Salgat/BigObjectSerializer/README.md

 ## Supported types

-The following are types supported in addition to the reflection-based object serializer.
+The following are types supported in addition to the reflection-based object serializer, which supports serialization of a class instance's properties that have getter/setters.

 * int
 * uint